-Coordination among programs, including the input of community-based organizations, is essential to address adequately the ongoing STI epidemic.
+Coordination among programs is essential to adequately address the ongoing STI epidemic.
 Such efforts help identify synergies, reduce duplication of efforts, and integrate policies and programs across the syndemic.
-Coordination across services and programs-including the input of community-based organizations-at the individual level also facilitates more patient-centered, comprehensive approaches to care.
+Coordination across services and programs at the individual level also facilitates more patient-centered, comprehensive approaches to care.

 Integration among efforts is needed to address the syndemic of STI, viral hepatitis, HIV, and SUD.
-A 2020 NASEM report acknowledges that "overlapping risk factors, injection opioid use and risky sexual behaviors undermine national strategies to end HIV ... viral hepatitis, and other infectious diseases [including other STIs]"57 and recommends that integrated medical services be used to address the syndemic.
+A 2020 NASEM report acknowledges that "overlapping risk factors, injection opioid use and risky sexual behaviors undermine national strategies to end HIV ... viral hepatitis, and other infectious diseases [including other STIs]" and recommends that integrated medical services be used to address the syndemic.